openedx/edx-documentation/en_us/shared/subsections/content_experiments/content_experiments_overview.rst

   independent, then the experiments must use different groupings so that students are randomly assigned for each experiment.

-To determine the available groupings of students, you :ref:`set up group configurations using Studio <Set up Group Configurations in edX Studio>` or :ref:`using XML <Set Up Group Configuration for OLX Courses>`.
+To determine the available groupings of students, you set up group configurations :ref:`using Studio <Set up Group Configurations in edX Studio>` or :ref:`using XML <Set Up Group Configuration for OLX Courses>`.

-You then select which group configuration to use when you :ref:`add a content experiment using Studio <Add a Content Experiment in Studio>` or :ref:`using XML
-<Add a Content Experiment in OLX>`.
+You then select which group configuration to use when you add a content experiment :ref:`using Studio <Add a Content Experiment in Studio>` or :ref:`using XML <Add a Content Experiment in OLX>`.